Frequently Asked Questions

 We suggest that coaches enquire with the local hotels outside the village regarding any parking opportunities for the festival.

-Please be aware that some roads around the village have no pavements, and so on some roads, pedestrians may be sharing the road with vehicle – particularly at various points on Trowley Hill Road, so please be mindful of this.
+It’s extremely important to be aware that daily life is still happening in the village whilst the festival is happening, which means that vehicles will still be moving around the village during the festival.
+There will be a large amount of pedestrians in the village.
+Please note that some roads around the village have no pavements, and so on some roads, pedestrians may be sharing the road with vehicle – particularly at various points on Trowley Hill Road, so please be mindful of this.

 Where are the Scarecrows?
 Where can I find a Scarecrow Map?